 Our general advice is to

-• Don’t swim just downstream of sewage treatment works.
+- Don’t swim just downstream of a sewage treatment works.

-• The Rivers Trust advise not to swim in the days after a period of heavy rainfall.
+- Consider not swimming in the days after a period of heavy rainfall.

 Don’t forget that some faecal presence in the river is natural.